 “That’s some of the highest casualty rate in the Canadian army during World War Two,” said Bird.

 Regimental flags were generally awarded by the head of state during a special ceremony.
-Estevan residents who attended the re-dedication ceremony on Saturday had a chance to watch a rare footing of the historical moment when the colours were given to the regiment by King George V in the midst of First World War, on July 16, 1943.
+Estevan residents who attended the re-dedication ceremony on Saturday had a chance to watch a rare footing of the historical moment when the colours were given to the regiment by King George VI in the midst of Second World War, on July 16, 1943.
 It was a top-secret ceremony since the location had to be kept secret because of the king’s and high-ranking Canadian official’s presence.

 “They called it Operation Flag at the time to keep it under the radars,” said Bird.

 Nineteen members of SSR from Estevan died during Second World War.

 The overseas battalion was disbanded on Dec.
 15, 1945, and the soldiers were transferred back to Canada.
 The unit in Estevan kept existing until Sept.
 1, 1968, when it was stood down and reduced to zero strength.